zed-alpha/shadow-gadgets/README.md

 that, only the alpha values of plain black hues could be manipulated.

 Like the clip feature, color compat uses the same native classes and methods, replacing the originals with tinted copies.
-This can be used with or without the clip functionality.
+Only one color can be applied with this technique, however; it's not possible to separate the ambient and spot shadows at this level.

 <p align="center">
 <img src="images/intro_color_compat.png"